facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 - Lazy loading of modules, allowing for faster app startup
 - The use of JSI, a JavaScript interface for native code, allows for more efficient communication between native and JavaScript code than the bridge

-This guide will show you how to create a basic Turbo Native Module compatible with React Native 0.70.0.
+This guide will show you how to create a basic Turbo Native Module compatible with the latest version of React Native.

 :::caution
 Turbo Native Modules only work with the **New Architecture** enabled.